tolem/5/README.md

 ### How to run the web application
+* Head over to [NewsAPI] (https://newsapi.org/), an API key is needed to query for news.
+Not to worry the developer plan is available for testing!

 * from the root folder create and activate a virtualenv like this (instructions may differ on Windows):